 - Consider the size of street trees for sustainable financial asset management.
 At the end of the day if a crane is required for maintenance, instead of just a cherry picker, then the service provided by that species of street tree is unsustainable.

 Cited: Institute of Public Works Engineering Australasia, accessed 1 January 2020 <https://www.ipwea.org/community-home>

 The long-lived nature of many trees and other critical assets, and their ongoing maintenance needs, means that planning must be based on an understanding.
-An understanding of the ‘full costs’ throughout each of these asset’s life cycle, and address both short and long-term planning needs.
+An understanding of the ‘full costs’ throughout each of these assets’ life cycles, and address both short and long-term planning needs.

-Hardcat Lebosi software provides local government (Councils) with mobile enterprise asset management solutions to simplify operations, and improve the longevity of their assets through better maintenance management.
+Hardcat Lebosi software provides local governments (Councils) with mobile enterprise asset management solutions to simplify operations, and improve the longevity of their assets through better maintenance management.

 A comprehensive solution, Hardcat Lebosi not only encompasses tree asset management but any type of asset that brings value to your organisation and community.

 Hardcat solutions are highly scalable